 There are many other kinds of psychotherapy techniques and methods specifically designed for certain populations, such as children, adults, couples and the family.
 Some therapists specialize in certain populations, such as racial/ethnic minorities, victims of abuse or violence, persons with chronic illness, and others.
 There are specific trainings for each of these approaches.

-The Division of Psychosocial Medicine includes licensed providers in psychiatry, psychology, neuropsychology, social work and martial and family therapy.
+The Neuropsychology Program includes licensed providers in psychiatry, psychology, neuropsychology, social work and martial and family therapy.
 Each is trained in different approaches and works closely with our other doctors and medical staff to ensure that the best possible "whole person" care is given to our patients.